sunfounder/euler-kit/docs/source/pyproject/py_alarm_siren_lamp.rst

             noTone(buzzer)
             led.duty_u16(0)

-After the program runs, toggle the slide switch to the left, the buzzer will emit a gradual warning tone and the LED will change its brightness accordingly; toggle the slide switch to the right, the buzzer and LED will stop working.
+Once the program is running, toggle the slide switch to the left (yours may be to the right, depending on how your slide switch is wired) and the buzzer will emit a progressive warning tone and the LED will change its brightness accordingly; toggle the slide switch to the right and the buzzer and LED will stop working.